ishaanbedi/swiflicense/README.md

 # Swiflicense

-A Swift command line tool for generating a license for an open source project, right from your terminal.
+A Swift command line tool for generating a license for a software, right from your cli.

 ## Installation